xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 [y/n]:
 ```

-If you are doing solvent replacement, remember to remove the solvent to be replaced at this step.
-(Otherwise your output will include all the combination of 100% solvent to be replaced + 0% the rest available on the candidate list.)
+If users are doing a solvent replacement task, it is recommended to remove the solvent to be replaced at this step.

-For example, if you want to replace DMF, you need to input the cas No. of DMF (68-12-2, which can be searched in default_solv_candidate.json) in this removal step.

-*Make sure you enter the correct CAS (with correct format, on both the candidate list and database.
-(This version will auto check before removing anything from the candidate list and pop up warning if any input is invalid.)*
+*Please make sure the correct CAS has been entered (with correct format, on both the candidate list and database.)
+This version will automatically validate the CAS No. before removing anything from the candidate list and pop up a warning message if any input is invalid.)*

-You will then be asked again whether you want to remove any solvent.
+Users will then be asked again whether they want to remove any solvent.
 Press [n] to continue.

 *SolvPred* will then return the list of solvents to be removed from the current list and check if they are removable from current list and database.